MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-landing-page.md

 - **Geographic numbers** Geographic numbers have a relationship to a geographic area and are the most common.
 For example, geographic phone numbers in most cases can only be used within a certain address, city, state, or region of the country.

-- **Non-geographic numbers** Non-geographic numbers are national numbers that don't have a relationship to a geographic area within a country/region.
+- **Non-geographic numbers** Non-geographic numbers are known as national numbers or sometimes VoIP numbers.
+These numbers don't have a relationship to a geographic area within a country/region.
 For example, non-geographic numbers often have the same cost when calling the number from anywhere within the country/region.
 Also, some countries, such as Denmark, only have non-geographic numbers available.

 ## Service phone numbers

-**This section describes service numbers available with Microsoft Calling Plans.
-For information about service numbers for Operator Connect and Direct Routing, contact your provider.**
+**This section describes service numbers available from Microsoft that are included in your licensing. with Microsoft Calling Plans.
+For information about service numbers provided by Operator Connect or Direct Routing, contact your provider.**

 **NOTE TO REVIEWERS: DO WE JUST SAY CONTACT PROVIDER?
 DO WE PROVIDE INFO IN THIS TOPIC?
 OR DO WE PROVIDE INFO IN SEPARATE TOPICS FOR DR AND OC?
 DO I FOLLOW UP WITH MATTIA'S TEAM FOR DETAILS?**

-There are two types of service phone numbers for Calling Plans--toll and toll-free--which can be assigned to services such as Audio Conferencing, Auto Attendants, or Call Queues.
+There are two types of service phone numbers provided by Microsoft--toll and toll-free--which can be assigned to services such as Audio Conferencing, Auto Attendants, or Call Queues.
 Service numbers have a higher concurrent call capacity than user numbers.
-Service number availability varies by country/region and the type of number (whether it's a toll or toll-free number).
+Service number availability varies by country/region and the type of number (whether it's a toll or toll-free number) based on Microsoft’s telephony licenses in each country/region which dictates what the number can be used for.

  - **Toll service numbers** - There are two types of toll service numbers, which may incur a toll cost to the caller: